-- WandaVision, 2020 - Wanda Maximoff (Elizabeth Olsen) and Vision (Paul Bettany) play two supers who are seeking to live a suburban lifestyle, but not everything is as it appears.
+- WandaVision, December 2020 - Wanda Maximoff (Elizabeth Olsen) and Vision (Paul Bettany) play two supers who appearing to be living the suburban lifestyle, but not everything is as it appears.

 - What If...?, Spring 2021 - Taking a step away from the live action, this animated anthology series will explore alternative universes for each of the MCU films.
 For example, one of the storylines will tell the story of what would happen if Peggy Carter got the Super Soldier serum as opposed to Steve Rogers in Captain America.

 - Hawkeye, Fall 2021 - Jeremy Renner will be coming back in his original Avenger role, and he will be joined by the Marvel Comics character Kate Bishop, who will likely become his successor.
 Variety has reported that Hailee Steinfeld is in line for the role.